Ratified June 2016

 1. To promote learning in the field of Shakespeare studies, especially the promotion of exchanges between researchers, educators, and practitioners, and between scholars of different areas of specialization, such as literary criticism, bibliography and textual studies, performance studies and theatre history, film and adaptation studies, and any other fields of learning which can deepen or broaden understanding of Shakespeare and his works, with a primary focus on the field of Shakespeare studies as practised by researchers, educators, and practitioners in Australia and New Zealand.

-2. To hold biennial conferences for the purpose of exchanging ideas and discussing strategies for reading, researching, teaching, staging, and performing the work of William Shakespeare, the cultural and theatrical milieu in which he lived and wrote, and the various roles he has played in historical and contemporary world cultures.
-Sessions at the biennial conference may include plenary papers, seminars, workshops, performances of the plays by selected acting groups, and screenings of films based on Shakespeare’s works.
+2. To hold biennial conferences for the purpose of exchanging ideas and discussing strategies for reading, researching, teaching, staging, and performing the work of William Shakespeare, the cultural and theatrical milieu in which he lived and wrote, and the various roles these have played in historical and contemporary world cultures.
+Sessions at the biennial conference may include but are not limited to plenaries, papers, panels, seminars, workshops, performances of the plays by selected acting groups, and screenings of films based on Shakespeare’s works.

 3. To hold meetings of the Executive and subgroups to represent the Association in planning for world congresses and other international conferences in Shakespeare studies.